SarielMa/SPIE2023/README.md

 # SPIE2023
-Towards Lifting the Trade-off between Accuracy and Adversarial Robustness of Deep Neural Networks with Application on COVID 19 CT Image Classification and Medical Image Segmentation
+### Towards Lifting the Trade-off between Accuracy and Adversarial Robustness of Deep Neural Networks with Application on COVID 19 CT Image Classification and Medical Image Segmentation

-For classification:
+## For classification:

-##requirements:
+# requirements:
 python3.8.10
 pytorch1.9.0

-#guide:
+# guidance:

 1. go to "DNNRobustness/app/COVID19a/" for the COVID19 experiment:
 1.1 run train.py to get baseline model;
 1.2 run train_adv.py to get model trained with our proposed adversarial training.